gregtour/blog-posts/article2.md

 This gives us a rudimentary expression type grammar for combining `final` elements into arithmetical or combinational logic statements.
 We will use these expressions at the core of our language.

-For the main structure of our language, we will defined a source program as being a sequence of top-level statements.
+For the main structure of our language, we will define a source program as being a sequence of top-level statements.
-Our statements can either be include statements, which define other source files to include on a literal level, type declarations which define static variables, and function definitions.
+Our statements can either be include statements, which define other source files to include on a literal level, type-declarations, which define static variables, or function definitions.

 The program's execution will start with the function declared with the identifier `main`.
 Otherwise, functions will have arbitrary identifier names.
-As a sort of creative syntax, we will be formatting our programs in a way that's similar to C or Java, but instead of declaring types before identifiers, we will declare them after, separated by a : colon symbol.
-Our statements will be delimited by semicolons, and unlike our predecessor language, we will be ignoring whitespace like newlines.
+As a sort of creative syntax, we will be formatting our programs in a way that's similar to C or Java, but instead of declaring types before identifiers, we will declare them after, separated by a colon ':'.
+Our statements will be delimited by semicolons, and unlike our previous language, we will be ignoring whitespace like newlines.

-Then from a top-level our grammar looks like:
+Then from an above view our grammar looks like this:

 ```
 <program> ::= <gstmt*>